 A: Each property owner will be assigned a specific land agent to serve as their primary contact.
-In the event the land agent cannot address all your questions or concerns, please call the Sunoco Pipeline information line and your Mariner East 2 issue will be directed to the right person.
+In the event the land agent cannot address all your questions or concerns, please call the Sunoco Pipeline information line at (855) 430-4491 and your Mariner East 2 issue will be directed to the right person.